skellis46/slipbox/artistic research and ecosystems.md

 ---

 # edit bin

+The word in the REF2021 feedback that is perhaps most telling is the word _appeared_.
+What did the panelists see and read that led them to think or feel that?
+Does it means some practice researchers are more capable of disguising post hoc declarations of practice research?

+It is self-evident to say that for any practice research project, the practice researcher will possess varying degrees of experience of practice research, including potentially having completed ab ovo practice research.
+Therefore, there are degrees to which an artist working as part of the academy can be experienced in practice research (or not) and be aware that their artistic work will be framed post hoc as practice research (or not).

+Experience of practice research
+Awareness of post hoc framing

+**experienced-aware:** The artist-scholar is an experienced practice researcher, perhaps having completed an ab ovo practice research PhD.[^publication].
+They are also aware their project will be framed as practice research.

+**experienced-unaware:** The art work is developed and completed by an experienced practice researcher without them being aware the work will at some stage be framed as practice research.

+**naïve-aware:** The artist knows their project will be framed as practice research post hoc but has little to no experience of practice research from the inside out.

+**naïve-unaware:** The artist is little or no experience of practice research and is not aware their art work will later be framed as practice research

+My hunch is that _naive-aware_ remains the most common scenario in UK higher education institutions.
+Regardless,

+But outside of doctorates and to a lesser extent MA-level projects, I am aware of few if any practice research projects which have been planned and conceived as such from the beginning.
+Certainly outside of academic funding streams.
+Even ab ovo enter ad hoc-ness -- that is, ab ovo does not exclude ad hoc.

+(most likely their PhD - but not necessarily if by publication): they understand its pitfalls, contexts, framings, principles, maybe even the codes.
+It’s the been-there-done-that version of post hoc PaR.

+but is not aware of PaR from the inside-out.
+I suspect this is very common indeed and I’ve noticed it in institutions all over the UK.
+You have an artist in the University who is asked to “do research”.
+The artist is told, “you’re an artist, you can submit practice as a research output for the Research Excellence Framework”, or “Your artistic work is REFable”.
+The danger here is that it can lead to confusion: “But I was told I could do practice”.
+In effect, institutions are wanting artists to understand an entire history (recent as it is), practices, and methods of PaR in order to frame their artistic practices as research.
+The success or failure of this scenario is often dependent on the type of practice the artist has.

+Important too, because there’s an argument that perhaps knowing something is research (or that it will be reframed as such) might get in the way of the art-making.
+Very dependent on individuals.

+2008:
+- Four Acts of Violence Leading Up to Now
+- Indelible
+- dad-project
+- Inert

+2014:
+- Gertrud
+- Anamnesis
+- Desire Lines
+- Because We Care

+2021:
+- Corporeal Epistemics
+- That Thing Produced
+- we record ourselves
+- Pause.
+Listen.

+that is, for any particular research and/or artistic activity, when is a particular output first thought of, described and/or disseminated as practice research?
+Discuss problem of term 'output' for me -- it's not an outcome and yet it might be (in practice research terms).
+It's in the linear input-output thing that it's entirely inappropriate.
+Better word?

+As I write this section it's early November 2022 and I am standing at the work table of an apartment that belongs to some friends.
+The table is busier than I would normally work at -- a consequence of a nomadic existence at present.
+Here's a photograph of the things on the surface of the table; some of them belong to me, others belong to my friends.
+All of these things have been added to or placed on the table.

+[insert photograph, Simon Ellis, 2 November 2022]

+I am going to call the surface of this work table an ecosystem,

+and I do this to keep the potential value of this writing clear, but also in the spirit of the somewhat arbitrary nature of biological systems.
+It's also useful because a table is not unlike an island, and islands are very useful places on which to study interactions between organisms [@wardle-2002-islands].

+I have deployed the metaphor of the table-as-ecosystem to playfully and clearly communicate the particularities and interactions of the ecosystem, and what might be found in it -- or introduced to it -- depending on how we look and what we want to see.
+It is certainly possible that the two trajectories might overlap _in the real world_, but for the sake of clarity I attempt to keep them as distinct as possible.

+this guy mentions post hoc: https://artistsresearchcentre.org.uk/research/writing-what-is-artistic-research/

 I understand the question 'When do artistic projects become practice research?' to be quite difference from the question inferred by Piccini above; that is 'What is the difference between practice that is research and practice that is not?'
 The first question of 'when' exists under very diff is operating under specific conditions -- conditions of the academy.
 Conditions in which claims to 'researchfulness' are made; that there is pressure to make such claims.